sithsithsith/go-rest-starter/README.md

 # go-rest-starter

-Boilerplate for go rest apis
+Boilerplate for building `RESTFUL API` with golang